Transition to Thema: what you need to know

 Flexible transition approach

 We understand the scale of this change, and our goal is to make this transition as straightforward as possible.
-Based on feedback from publishers and booksellers, TitlePage and the APA are adopting a flexible approach to ensure a smooth transition to Thema.
+Based on feedback from publishers and booksellers, TitlePage and the APA have adopted a flexible and gradual approach to ensure a smooth transition to Thema.

-TitlePage will play a pivotal role by automatically translating BIC categories to Thema as we receive records without native Thema classifications.
-This translation development is underway, and will gradually roll out across publishers from December 2023.
+TitlePage plays a pivotal role by automatically translating BIC categories to Thema as we receive records without native Thema classifications.

 The gradual rollout will ensure a seamless transition and avoid impact to TitlePage performance, while enabling retailers to use Thema alongside BIC sooner.